Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Evaluation Prompts

 \subsection{Base Prompt}

-For the Base model evaluation, we employ a minimal multi-hop question answering prompt (Figure~\ref{fig:figA7_base_prompt}) that requests only the final answer based on retrieved documents.
-This prompt imposes no structural constraints, allowing the model to rely solely on its internal inductive biases.
-The unconstrained setting serves as a control to measure the model's native reasoning tendencies without external behavioral guidance.
+For the Base model evaluation we use a minimal multi-hop QA prompt in Figure~\ref{fig:prompt_base} that requests only the final answer given the retrieved documents.
+The prompt imposes no structural constraints, so the model relies on its internal biases.
+This unconstrained setting is the control for measuring the model's native reasoning behavior.